gilzow/ezsql/readme.txt

 1. This is a screenshot of the Plugin Settings and the Admin Menu with some example reports.

 == Changelog ==

+= 4.1.76 =
+* Made minor layout changes and enhancements to the Edit Reports page.
+* Fixed the Delete Report button to work even when the queries fails.
+* moved to the global wpdb object for full compatibility with WP 3.9 on MySQL 5.5.

 = 3.10.19 =
 * Fixed table header row that contains column names.